pieeg-club/EEGwithRaspberryPI/README.md

 # Actual scripts will be [here](https://github.com/pieeg-club) , now just only Python.
-It is a version with C language.
+It is a old version with C language.

 [Manual](https://colab.research.google.com/drive/1xW6fwzVdLH83zHoorjeWai6SdZoOanfA#scrollTo=9bxgisvWfs5f)